Claude d'Urfé: Royal posts

 He first became France's ambassador to the Holy Roman Empire before in 1546 being sent as France's representative to the Council of Trent.
 He remained in post after Francis I's death in 1547 and Francis' successor Henry II made him ambassador to the Papal States.
 Claude intervened early in the papal conclave after pope Paul III's death in 1549 after Reginald Pole came within two votes of election during the first vote.
 Claude rushed to the conclave door, demanding that it wait for the French cardinals, who he claimed were in Corsica, and threatening that the election of a pope in their absence would be likely to cause a schism.
 This helped push the conclave into a deadlock which lasted until February the following year.

 Claude was then recalled to France by the king to become governor to the dauphin and his other children, succeeding Jean d'Humières in this post in 1550; he shared the responsibility with the governess of the royal children, Françoise d'Humières, under the orders of Diane de Poitiers.

 As well as the king, he advised duke Anne de Montmorency, who was godfather to Claude's grandson Anne.
 In 1553 Claude joined the regency council of Catherine de Medici after Henry II's death.
 By his death in 1558 he was also a marshal of France.

 Renaissance patron

 Influenced by his friendship with Francis I (a major French Renaissance patron) and his time in Italy, Claude spread Renaissance art and design to Forez, most notably in his château and its chapel.
 His stepmother was a poet as well as a friend and confidant of Francis' sister Marguerite de Navarre, herself a poet, writer and patron of French humanists.
 He also interacted with court poets of the La Pléiade group such as Joachim du Bellay, who was one of the tutors Claude engaged whilst governor of the royal children.
-He also collected a large library which had reached 200 manuscripts and 4400 other volumes by the time of his death.
+He also collected a large library which had reached 200 manuscripts and 4600 other volumes by the time of his death.
+His grandson, Honoré d'Urfé became a celebrated author in the 17th century, most known for his novel L'Astrée.